 With 2017, there has come about a great deal of change.
 We saw the beginning of the Trump Administration after the January inauguration.
 We can expect significant policy and legislative initiatives that will affect investments and the financial world significantly in the future.

-If you are looking to park your money somewhere, but want to maintain a fair amount of liquidity as you wait to see how markets adjust to the new administration, here are five great, short-term investments to consider as we continue to see what 2017 has to offer.
+If you are looking to park your money somewhere, but want to maintain a fair amount of liquidity as you wait to see how markets adjust to the new administration, here are five great, short-term investments to consider as we continue to see what this year has to offer.

 Peer-to-peer lending, practically a novelty a few years back, has truly become mainstream.
-P2P companies connect consumers, qualified by level of risk, to individual investors; the latter group pools their funds into a single loan, which pays out a proportional amount of interest to the group (minus a modest broker fee the P2P company will typically charge).
-Peer-to-peer lending sites allow investors to determine the level of reward (interest) they want to receive, based on the level of risk they are willing to bear.
+P2P companies connect consumers, qualified by level of risk to individual investors.
+The latter group pools their funds into a single loan, which pays out a proportional amount of interest to the group (minus a modest broker fee the P2P company will typically charge).
+P2P lending sites allow investors to determine the interest they want to receive, based on the level of risk.